coderdude1/Java8Dates/README.md

 ## Overview
 Several experiments using java 8 time objects.
 Focus intially is on serialization with jackson and persistence using mongo (springdata and non-spring data).
-Eventually I'll add some of the nice joda-time utility methods and classes
+Eventually I'll add some of the nice joda-time utility methods and classes and exercise them with tests

 ## General Notes
 This is a springboot class, using intellij you can just import from existing sources and should be